The Best Exercise Bikes of 2020

 Nautilus R614 Recumbent

 The Nautilus R614 easily took the award for the best recumbent exercise bike.
-It is strikingly similar in many ways to our Editor's Choice Award winner, the Schwinn 130 Upright, but in a recumbent style package.
+It is strikingly similar in many ways to the Schwinn 130 Upright, but in a recumbent style package.
 The recumbent style is low to the ground and has a relaxed seated body position and a step-through design that make it super easy to get in and out of the seat.
 Its exercise quality is excellent, with 20 levels of smooth, consistent resistance to make your workout as easy or challenging as you like.
 It also comes with 22 workout programs and an excellent DualTrack display that allows for simple monitoring of your workout progress.
 Plus, it comes loaded with additional features like a device shelf, built-in speakers, a 3-speed fan, a USB charging port, and an auxiliary input to help enhance your exercise experience.

 The Nautilus R614 was the most involved and time-consuming of all the models to assemble.
-It is also the heaviest and largest bike we tested, making it more obtrusive than most and somewhat harder to move.
+It was also the heaviest and largest bike we tested, making it more obtrusive than most and somewhat harder to move.
 Testers found it to be reasonably comfortable, but the lack of padding on the contoured seat and backrest may be uncomfortable for some users.
-While it is an affordable exercise bike, it is the most expensive model we tested.
+While it is an affordable exercise bike, it was the most expensive model we tested.
 However, we feel it is still easy to call it a good value considering the quality construction, features, user interface, and excellent workout this machine provides.